 Remember this is not a Top 10 of the Most Intelligent Movies Of All Time and, yes, that final song is embarrassing, but when you immerse yourself in a movie marathon with scores of films featuring beautifully shot – but often slow moving – dream scenes, then every once in a while you need a stupid but entertaining Hammer production to keep you awake.
 And realistically: When you think of Lust for a Vampire, is the first thing that comes to your mind the song or the image of a blood-drenched Yutte Stensgaard arising from her tomb?
 ‘Nuff said.

 From the first scene of Vampyres it becomes very obvious that our two leading ladies, played by charismatic and gorgeous Marianne Morris and Anulka (who both, very surprisingly, never made much afterwards), like each other.
 A lot.
 They regularly waylay primarily male drivers to tempt and quickly dispose of them by sucking them dry.
 Rather than sport the usual fangs they do so by cutting their arms open with a knife.
 The wound on which they feast has a suspiciously vaginal look to it.

-Filmed in the English countryside by Spanish director José Ramón Larraz this is a very tittilating film that rightly became a cult production over the years.
-Ultimately all is not as it seems as and, as quite often the case with those types of movies, you better be prepared to make up your own mind as to what you saw.
+Filmed in the English countryside by Spanish director José Ramón Larraz, this is a very tittilating film that rightly became a cult production over the years.
+Ultimately all is not as it seems and, as quite often the case with those types of movies, you better be prepared to make up your own mind as to what you saw.

 4. The Blood Spattered Bride (1972)